 Lactation breaks, if feasible, should be taken at the same time as the employee's regularly scheduled rest or meal periods.
+While a reasonable effort will be made to provide additional time beyond authorized breaks, any such time exceeding regularly scheduled and paid break time will be unpaid.

 Employees desiring to take a lactation break shall notify Transit Control Center or a supervisor prior to taking such a break.
-Such breaks may be reasonably delayed if they would seriously disrupt department operations (Minn.
+Such breaks may be reasonably delayed if they would seriously disrupt Department operations (Minn.
 Stat. § 181.939).